hugsy/gef/docs/features.md

 ## `assemble` command ##

-If you have installed [`radare2`](http://radare.org) and `rasm2` binary can be found in your system $PATH, then `gef` will provide a convenient command to assemble native instructions directly to opcodes of the architecture you are currently debugging.
+If you have installed [`keystone`](http://www.keystone-engine.org/), then `gef` will provide a convenient command to assemble native instructions directly to opcodes of the
+architecture you are currently debugging.

 Call it via `assemble` or its alias `asm`: